ElijahLynn/sourcegraph-vim/README.md

 To learn more about setting your `GOPATH`, please click [here](https://golang.org/doc/code.html#GOPATH).

-Sourcegraph for Sublime searches your shell to find `GOBIN`, the full path of your Go executable.
+Sourcegraph for Vim searches your shell to find `GOBIN`, the full path of your Go executable.
 This is typically `$GOROOT/bin/go`.
 Similarly, Sourcegraph loads your `/bin/bash` startup scripts to search for the `GOPATH` environment variable.
 If Sourcegraph cannot find your environment variables, or if you would like to use a custom `GOPATH` or `GOBIN`, add them in the ~/.vimrc file as follows:

 ```
 g:SOURCEGRAPH_GOPATH = "/path/to/gopath"